apinf/ml-rest/README.md

 It is worth building on top of existing tools, to make our work more focused.
 This section outlines relevant tools for building the idea as easily as possible.

 ## REST framework(s)
+- [Connexion](https://github.com/zalando/connexion) Swagger/OpenAPI First framework for Python on top of Flask with automatic endpoint validation & OAuth2 support
 - [Eve](http://python-eve.org/rest_api_for_humans.html) is the Simple Way to REST that is based on Flask
-- [Connexion](https://github.com/zalando/connexion) Swagger/OpenAPI First framework for Python on top of Flask with automatic endpoint validation & OAuth2 support
+- [Lepo](https://github.com/akx/lepo) – Contract-first REST APIs in Django

 ## Machine Learning Framework(s)